 "Open educational resources (OER) are freely accessible, openly licensed documents and media that are useful for teaching, learning, and assessing as well as for research purposes."
 (Wikipedia).

-In order for a resource to be considered open, permissions must allow you to do all of the following:
+In order for a resource to be considered open, permissions must allow you to do all of the following (often called the 5 Rs):

 Simply having a Creative Commons license does not make something a fully open resource.
 ND stands for No Derivatives, meaning the work cannot be modified or remixed.
 Since the option to revise or remix is a key aspect of an open resource, sources with an ND restriction are not fully open.
 You are still free to use the work as-is if that works for you and your course!